 The latest research from Wellington Cityscope shows that commercial property sales volume has decreased significantly in total sales value from the last quarter.

 More than half of property purchases in the third quarter of the year were made by either mortgaged investors or first home buyers (FHBs), with existing owner-occupiers still pretty quiet.
 In fact, the share going to FHBs of 25% was their highest figure on record.

 There’s no denying that border closures and the loss of non-citizen migration to NZ will dampen our population growth rate and the rise in housing demand.
 However, it’s also worth pointing out that the citizen/kiwi side of the migration ledger could remain well above previous levels (as arrivals tick over but...

-The latest research from Auckland Cityscope shows that property sales value have decreased over the past three months.
+The latest research from Christchurch Cityscope shows that commercial property sales’ value in Christchurch’s CBD has increased significantly in the past three months.

 Despite the extra COVID challenges that Auckland has faced over the past month or two, its property market has continued to track steadily.

 According to the CoreLogic House Price Index (HPI) for September, nationwide property values are showing signs of growth once again, increasing 0.8% over the month, after generally stalling since May.